Things to know before you go!

-- Advise your doctor that you are travelling to Zambia and South Africa in order to up to date advice tailored to your particular health needs in addition to those required.
+- Advise your doctor that you are traveling to Zambia and South Africa in order to obtain updated advice - tailored to your particular health requirement, in addition to those required for entrance.

 - Get a Yellow Fever vaccination - You must keep your Yellow Fever vaccination card as you will need it as proof of vaccination.
 (It is valid for 10 years.)

-- Obtain a basic antibiotic (Cipro) - Just in case
+- Obtain a basic antibiotic (Cipro or similar) - Just in case

 - Do NOT bring Benadryl!
 Diphenhydramne HCI is a controlled substance

-- Have printed, signed prescriptions for all drugs you are carrying.
-You may not get asked for it, but it is a good idea to have it on hand in case you need it.
+- Have printed, signed prescriptions for all the drugs you are carrying.
+You may not get asked for it but it is a good idea to have it on hand just in case you need it.

-- Although you do not need it, it is still a good idea to be up to date on your Diptheria/Tetanus and Hepatitis A vaccinations.
+- Although you do not need it, it is also a good idea to be up to date on your Diptheria/Tetanus and Hepatitis A vaccinations.